taylorham/react-starter/README.md

 ```

 ### CSS class assignments
-Since 'class' is a reserved word in JavaScript, we must declare 'className' on HTML/JSX elements instead.
+Since `class` is a reserved word in JavaScript, we must declare `className` on HTML/JSX elements instead.

 ```javascript
 // BAD!